Jaycrystalz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all user and their home directory, sorted by user
+finds all empty files and directories in the current directory and all sub-directories